Understanding the Importance of Business Process Management (Part Two)

 Key: Business Process Reengineering Must Be Conducted From The Outside In

 When conducting business process reengineering initiatives, it can be easy to become overwhelmed with the daunting task of mapping all the details associated with the business process.
 As a result, “analysis paralysis” can ensue when the timeframe is limited or the number of knowledge experts is reduced.
 Each step in the process reengineering initiative will require a strong ability to focus on the work at hand with the confidence that the organization will get to together as the process proceeds.
 The team performing the analysis and design should focus on maintaining the appropriate level of detail.
 Avoid spending unnecessary time analyzing work that won’t exist until later.
 Focus on the key aspects, and not all the aspects.
 Understand the drivers and identify the insights needed before moving on in the process analysis.
-Context will provide meaning at each and every level of detail or decomposition.
+Context will provide meaning at every level of detail or decomposition.
 Details will come when they are needed.

 Key: Process Reengineering Must Be Iterative

 It is imperative to acknowledge that your organization’s human resources don’t have all the answers in advance and they must create an environment where they can engage sufficiently to figure things out and articulate them incrementally.
-This iterative approach can be found in a variety of knowledge creation processes, in prototyping of technology processes, and in scientific research oriented activities.
+This iterative approach can be found in a variety of knowledge creation processes, in prototyping of technology processes, and scientific research oriented activities.
 Be prepared to accept that you will likely get it wrong, before you get it right and that the organization will be required to try the change in a variety of environments before you select the final process decision as practice.
 Utilizing a time-box scenario in the process reengineering effort will help ensure that the reengineering team will not get too deep too soon, too far off track without an opportunity for correction, and most importantly, will ensure the gradual commitment and acceptance of deliverables that will be essential from all participants.

 Perfectionists will have a difficult time with this approach.
 The process reengineering effort will require good listeners, who can develop trust and respect, and good presenters who will explain but never defend their process findings.
 Team participants must be comfortable in revealing their incomplete, incorrect work products and see any enhancements to them as a positive contribution to the process.
-Likewise, team members who dominate or push for their own predetermined technology solutions are inappropriate for this work.
+Likewise, team members who dominate or push for their predetermined technology solutions are inappropriate for this work.

 Key: Business Process Reengineering Is About People